redromnon/HeroicBashLauncher/README.md

 - Disable the Proton compatibility layer for the newly added launch script.
 You're not trying to run a game but a script.

+- Try using Wine-GE instead of Proton, since Proton is made for Steam games in mind.

 If it's not working for you, consider checking the logs.
 The logs for the game launch scripts and the program are present in `/GameFiles/logs`and the base directory respectively.

 Feel free to suggest any new features, especially those already implemented in Heroic.